borzunov/remoteink/README.md

 ### Check whether connection is not blocked

 A reader's connection can be blocked by a firewall.
-You should add rule that allows connections to *remoteinkd* (default port is *9312/tcp*) or temporarily disable the firewall.
+You should add a rule that allows connections to *remoteinkd* (default port is *9312/tcp*) or temporarily disable the firewall.

 ### Look up error messages